kkahatapitiya/LangRepo/README.md

-# Language Repository (LangRepo)
+# Language Repository

-This is official implementation for paper: [Language Repository for Long Video Understanding]().
+This is a [WIP] implementation for the paper, [Language Repository for Long Video Understanding](https://arxiv.org/abs/2403.14622).

 ## **Installation**